Python Bitwise Operators with Syntax and Example

 6. Bitwise 1’s Complement (~)

 This one is a bit different from what we’ve studied so far.
-This operator takes a number’s binary, and returns its one’s complement. ~x is the same as -x-1.
+This operator takes a number’s binary, and returns its one’s complement.
+For this, it flips the bits until it reaches the first 0 from right. ~x is the same as -x-1.

 To make it clear, we mention the binary values of both.
 Another example follows.